Seeking the Kingdom of God: From Religion to Relationship

 Scripture tells us, "Jesus came to Galilee, preaching the gospel of the Kingdom of God, and saying, 'The time is fulfilled, and the kingdom of God is at hand.
 REPENT, and believe in the gospel'" (Mark 1:14–15, emphasis added).

-But, here's what religion won't tell you: The Greek word μετανοέω (metanoeō) translated as "repent" doesn't mean groveling in guilt.
+As we explored the Gospel of the Kingdom in Part 1, we discovered that the Greek word μετανοέω (metanoeō) translated as "repent" doesn't mean groveling in guilt.
 True repentance is about "realignment," not shame.
-When you realize your thoughts or actions are out of line with the Kingdom, simply agree with God, turn back to His way, and thank Him for His forgiveness — this keeps your heart open to His leading.
+Once you realize your thoughts or actions are out of line with the Kingdom, simply agree with God, turn back to His way, and thank Him for His grace and forgiveness.
+Doing this will keep your heart open to His leading.

 7. Celebrate His Reign